z390development/z390/doc/svc_services.md

 name     WTO   'text',MF=L
 ```

-No text is written to the console, only the RDW is generated.
+No text is written to the console; only the RDW and text is generated.

 This allows a 'collection' of messages to be constructed which can be used by the execute form.